newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 10. Go back to the browser window and reload the current page, and then go back to the DevTools window.
 You should be looking at a screen like the following:
 ![Dev Tools > Console > verbose](../screenshots/lab1_screen02.png)
 You may get a notification at the top of your debug window indicating that you do not have the 'React DevTools' loaded.
 If you would like to load the [React DevTools extension](https://github.com/facebook/react-devtools), you can click on this link and load the [chrome extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) (or [firefox exetension](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)).
 You should become familiar with using the developer tools as a way to explore the values of your objects on the client.
 Take a moment now to explore the objects returned to the console.

-1. Explore the `props` passed into the Nerdlet using the `Console`, particularly the `launcherUrlState.timeRange` property.
-Change the value in the Time Picker in the top left-hand corner of New Relic One and see what happens in the `Console`.
-This will give you an initial sense of the data and capabilities that are part of the _context_ of each Nerdlet.

 ## Step 2: Exploring the Chart components